Alex Preston (author): Early life and education

-Preston was born on 18 January 1979, in the seaside town of Worthing in West Sussex.
+Preston was born on 18 January 1979, in the seaside town of Worthing in West Sussex, England.
 He attended Sompting Abbotts Preparatory School and then received a scholarship to Lancing College independent boarding school.

-Preston graduated from Hertford College, Oxford and went on to receive his PhD in English Literature from University College London.
+Preston graduated from Hertford College, Oxford, and went on to receive his PhD in English Literature from University College London.

 Career

 Preston was working as an investment banker in the early 2000s when the banking market collapsed and he turned to teaching and writing.

-Preston's first novel, This Bleeding City, was published by Faber and Faber in March 2010.
+Preston's first novel, This Bleeding City, was published by Faber & Faber in March 2010.
 The novel won the Spear's Best First Novel Prize, the Edinburgh International Book Festival Readers' First Book Award, and was chosen as one of Waterstone's New Voices 2010.
-It has been translated into twelve languages.
+This Bleeding City has been translated into 12 languages.

-His second novel, The Revelations, was published in February 2012, while his third, In Love and War, was featured on BBC Radio 4's Book at Bedtime.
+Preston's second novel, The Revelations, was published in February 2012, while his third, In Love and War, was featured on BBC Radio 4's Book at Bedtime.
+His fourth novel, Winchelsea, is a historical fiction novel based on the activities of the Hawkhurst smuggling gang and set in the 18th century on the Sussex coast, was published in late 2022 by Canongate Books.

 He is also the co-author of As Kingfishers Catch Fire, a memoir and anthology of literature about British birds.

 Preston reviews books for a number of national newspapers and magazines and was a regular panelist on BBC2's The Review Show.
 He is an English lecturer at the University of Kent.